How to Prevent Medical Errors – 3rd Leading Cause of Death

 The U.S. Department of Health & Human Resources provides additional examples of common medical errors including errors that involve medicines, surgery, diagnosis, equipment, or lab reports.
 Medical errors are made even during the most routine tasks, such as when a hospital patient on a salt-free diet is given a high-salt meal.

-How to Protect Yourself from Medical Errors in West Virginia
+How to Prevent Medical Errors in West Virginia

 Perhaps the best way to prevent a problem is to understand its cause.
 Most experts agree that many medical errors are caused by today’s complex health care system and when doctors and patients have problems communicating.

 If you find communicating with your doctor difficult or uncomfortable, consider bringing a trusted friend or family member to your doctor’s appointments.
-If that doesn’t work, consider finding a doctor you feel comfortable communicating with and who listens to your concerns.
+If that doesn’t work, consider finding a primary care doctor you feel comfortable communicating with and who listens to your concerns.
+They may be able to help you manage your overall medical care and communicate better with specialists.

 Below are more ways to protect yourself and your loved ones from medical errors in West Virginia.

-20 Tips to Help Protect You from Medical Malpractice
+20 Tips to Help Prevent Injuries from Medical Malpractice in WV

 The US Department of Health and Human Resources put together a list of 20 tips to help you prevent medical errors.
 Below are 17 of those tips that we believe are most important.
-Click here for the complete list of tips.
+Click here for the complete list of medical error prevention tips.

 - Make sure that all of your doctors know about every medicine you are taking.
 This includes prescription and over-the-counter medicines and dietary supplements, such as vitamins and herbs.